grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 > If you are integrating k6 into your CI pipeline, we recommend using one of the token methods to authenticate and not exposing your username/password within your CI configuration files or as variables.

 ## Account API token
-Account level API token provides API access to your account with k6.
-To generate the token select **API token** menu item under **Account settings**, where you'll be able to copy, see and regenerate the token.
+An account-level API token provides API access to your account with k6.
+To generate the token, go to **Account settings** and select **API token**.
+From there you can copy, see, and regenerate the token.

 ![account token view](./images/04-Token/account-api-token-view.png)

 ## Organization API token
-Organization level API token provides API access to your organization with k6.
-To generate a token select **API token** menu item under **Organization settings**, where you'll be able to create, see and regenerate the tokens.
+An organization-level API token provides API access to your organization with k6.
+To generate a token, go to **Organization settings** and select **API token**.
+From there you can create, see, and regenerate the tokens.
 Maximum amount of tokens an organization can create is 5.

 ![organization token view](./images/04-Token/organization-api-token-view.png)

 > #### Access to organization settings
 >
-> Only [organization admins](/cloud/project-and-team-management/members/#admin) can access organization settings view.
+> Only [organization admins](/cloud/project-and-team-management/members/#admin) can access organization settings.

+## API Token as an environment variable

+Authenticate with your k6 Cloud API authentication token via environment variables.
+Make sure the `K6_CLOUD_TOKEN` has been set to your k6 Cloud API authentication token, and k6 will pick it up when executing.

 ## Authenticate with email/password